 Types of pick and place robots

-There are several types of pick and place robots, including:
+There are several pick and place robot types and components, including:

 - Robotic arm – Robotic arms are the most common type of pick and place robots.
 A 5-axis robotic arm robot can be used for standard pick and place applications where objects are picked up and moved to other locations in a single plane.
 A 6-axis robotic arm robot is used for more complex applications, such as when objects must be twisted or re-oriented before being placed in another location.